Avira vs Microsoft Defender

 2020.
 Norton acquires Avira for $360M

-NortonLifeLock announced that it would acquire the German security firm Avira for around $360 million in an all-cash deal.
-NortonLifeLock came into existence as a standalone company only last year after Symantec’s enterprise security business was acquired by Broadcom for nearly $11 billion.
-NortonLifeLock is itself today a publicly traded company with a market cap of about $11.5 billion.
-Avira, meanwhile, was until April of this year a bootstrapped tech business focusing mainly on security software for consumers.
-Its products include — like Norton itself — anti-virus software.
-Avira has a customer base of millions, covering about 30 million secured devices and 1.5 million paying customers.
-Avira has built its business around a freemium model that Norton said it plans to keep.
+NortonLifeLock has recently announced its acquisition of the German security firm Avira in an all-cash deal valued at approximately $360 million.
+NortonLifeLock emerged as an independent company just last year when Broadcom acquired Symantec's enterprise security business for nearly $11 billion.
+Today, NortonLifeLock is a publicly traded company with a market capitalization of around $11.5 billion.
+Prior to the acquisition, Avira operated as a bootstrapped tech business, primarily focusing on security software for consumers.
+Similar to Norton, Avira offers anti-virus software among its product portfolio.
+Avira boasts a substantial customer base, with millions of users and approximately 30 million secured devices, including 1.5 million paying customers.
+Avira's successful business model revolves around a freemium approach, which Norton intends to preserve moving forward.

 2020.
 German security firm Avira has been acquired by Investcorp